1941 Kent State Golden Flashes football team

 In the final six games of the season, the Golden Flashes did not win another game and were outscored by a total of 100 to 25.

 The roster included an African-American back, Grady Jackson, a sophomore transfer student from Mercer.
 Joe Mileski was the team's quarterback and punter.

+Kent State was ranked at No. 212 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.